wmo-im/csv2bufr/README.md

     :param metadata: dictionary containing the metadata for the station from OSCAR surface downloaded by wis2node.
-    :param mappings: dictionary containing list of BUFR elements to encode (specified using ECCODES key) and whether to get the value from (fixed, csv or metadata).
+    :param mappings: dictionary containing list of BUFR elements to encode (specified using ecCodes key) and whether to get the value from (fixed, csv or metadata).
     :param template: dictionary containing mapping from BUFR to geoJSON.